List-avoiding orientations

 Next, suppose that $p < \frac{1}{2}\gamma$.
 In this case, we only need to prove the upper bound of the inequality.
 Since $p n < \gamma n$, we can apply Lemma \ref{lem:chernoff} with $\mu = \gamma n$ and $\delta = 1$ to show that the upper bound fails with probability at most $\exp (-\frac{1}{3} \gamma n) < 2 \exp \left ( - \frac{1}{12} \gamma^2 n \right )$. \end{proof}

-We will also use the following well-known symmetric form of the Lov\'asz Local Lemma.
+We also use the following well-known symmetric form of the Lov\'asz Local Lemma.

 \begin{lemma}[\cite{shearer1985problem}] Let $\mathcal A$ be a collection of (bad) events in a probability space.
-Suppose that each bad event in $\mathcal A$ occurs with probability at most $p$ and depends on fewer than $D$ other bad events in $\mathcal A$.
+Suppose that each bad event in $\mathcal A$ occurs with probability at most $p$ and is independent with all but fewer than $D$ other bad events in $\mathcal A$.
 If

 then with positive probability, no bad event in $\mathcal A$ occurs. \end{lemma}

 Now, we are ready to prove Theorem \ref{thm:reg_intro}.
 Writing $\alpha = \sqrt 2 - 1$, we can restate Theorem \ref{thm:reg_intro} as follows.